Bronny James, LeBron's oldest son, suffered cardiac arrest during practice

 Bronny James, the eldest son of basketball superstar LeBron James, suffered a cardiac arrest during basketball practice at the University of Southern California on Monday.

-According to a family statement cited by multiple media reports, the 18-year-old was treated at the scene before he was transported to the hospital.
-Those same reports say that James is no longer in the intensive care unit and is in stable condition.
+The 18-year-old was treated at the scene before being taken to the hospital, according to a statement issued by a family spokesperson.
+The statement said that Bronny James is no longer in the intensive care unit and is in stable condition.

 "LeBron and Savannah wish to publicly send their deepest thanks and appreciation to the USC medical and athletic staff for their incredible work and dedication to the safety of their athletes," the spokesperson said.